Pediatric-type diffuse high-grade gliomas (excluding diffuse midline gliomas)

 How can I or my loved one help improve care for people with thoracic outlet syndrome?

-Consider participating in a clinical trial so clinicians and scientists can learn more about TOS and related disorders.
+Consider participating in a clinical trial so clinicians and scientists can learn more about thoracic outlet syndrome and related disorders.
 Clinical research uses human volunteers to help researchers learn more about a disorder and perhaps find better ways to safely detect, treat, or prevent disease.

 All types of volunteers are needed—those who are healthy or may have an illness or disease—of all different ages, sexes, races, and ethnicities to ensure that study results apply to as many people as possible, and that treatments will be safe and effective for everyone who will use them.